Library

 How can I schedule an in-person appointment?

-You can schedule an appointment by selecting “Schedule Research Appointment” above to get started.
+You can schedule an appointment by selecting “Request An Appointment” above to get started.

 What information do I need to provide when scheduling an in-person appointment?